fetisu/not-really-cs_at-mipt/README.md

 eeeeew

-Please, do read this: making a wallpaper in lab3 takes some time, just wait
+Please, do note that making a wallpaper in lab3 takes some time, just wait